-09 I give and get respect.
-Workplace equality and diversity
+11 I give and get respect.
+Workplace equality and diversity.

 A variety of people work at C & R Management Company- and that's one of the best things about our organization.
 These guidelines will help you work well with everyone at the Company and minimize misunderstandings.
-Take them seriously.
 These policies not only make good business sense, but many are required under the law.

-We utilize the unique talents, strengths, and assets of our employees so we can provide the world's best quick service restaurant experience.
+We utilize the unique talents, strengths, and abilities of our employees so we can provide the world's best quick service restaurant experience.
 Be kind.
 We are all on the same team.
-In our workplace, everyone should feel valued, accepted, and rewarded.
+In our workplace, everyone should feel valued, accepted, and respected.
 We encourage employees to understand and recognize differences and to appreciate the contributions of all individuals.

-10 I do the right thing.
-Equal Employment Opportunity and Policy Against Harassment, Discrimination, and Retaliation
+12 I do the right thing.
+Equal Employment Opportunity and Policy Against Harassment, Discrimination, and Retaliation.

-Equal Opportunity Employer - C & R Management Company is an equal opportunity employer and makes employment decisions based on merit and the Company's needs.
+Equal Opportunity Employer

+C & R Management Company is an equal opportunity employer and makes employment decisions based on merit and the Company's needs.
 Creating an inclusive and professional environment where employees feel comfortable, safe, and free from inappropriate and disrespectful conduct is one of the Company's core values.
-The Company does not discriminate against (in any aspect of employment, including recruiting and hiring, job assignment, compensation, opportunities for advancement, promotion, transfers, evaluation, benefits, training, discipline, and termination), nor does it tolerate harassment by any person, including, co-workers, managers, supervisors, and third parties, on the basis of: race, color, religion, national origin, sex (including pregnancy, childbirth, pregnancy-related conditions, breastfeeding, or medical conditions related to breastfeeding), age (40 and over), disability, military status, genetic information, sexual orientation, gender identity, or any other class or expression protected by applicable law.
+The Company does not discriminate against (in any aspect of employment, including recruiting and hiring, job assignment, compensation, opportunities for advancement, promotion, transfers, evaluation, benefits, training, discipline, and termination), nor does it tolerate harassment by any person on the basis of: race, color, religion, national origin, sex (including pregnancy, childbirth, pregnancy-related conditions, breastfeeding, or medical conditions related to breastfeeding), age (40 and over), disability, military status, genetic information, sexual orientation, gender identity or expression, vaccination/immunization status, or any other characteristic or expression protected by applicable law.